stanton26/AppDefense/labs/v2/working-with-sddc-lab.md

 ![SDDC024](https://s3-us-west-2.amazonaws.com/vmc-workshops-images/working-with-sddc-lab/sddc024.jpg)

-1. Ensure the radio button next to **Use standard network settings for the guest operating system. including enabling DHCP in all network interfaces** is selected.
+1. Ensure the radio button next to **Use standard network settings for the guest operating system, including enabling DHCP in all network interfaces** is selected.
 2. Click **Next** to continue.

 ### Enter DNS Settings